At a glance

 BacklinkGPT vs Pitchbox

 Pitchbox is a mature outreach platform with strong agency operations.
-BacklinkGPT is built for backlink-first execution with clear usage units.
+BacklinkGPT is different: an AI agent that hunts backlinks for your domain every night — and you approve every send.

 - You want agency-grade role workflow (Inspector, Personalizer, Approval) and heavy process control.